Skip to main content

 New Content ItemGuest Editor:

-Graham Pawelec: University of Tübingen, Germany
+Professor Graham Pawelec, MA, PhD (Cantab), University of Tübingen, Tübingen, Germany

 Our knowledge of the negative consequences of the important differences of immune function seen in younger and older individuals is scarce, and mostly limited to humans, mice and to some extent monkeys and companion animals.
 However, comparative studies of the health impacts of immune ageing in other species, potentially including invertebrates, and in kingdoms other than animals, are scarcer still, but might shed light on some common features required for survival in a dangerous world.
 This Topical Collection accordingly aims to solicit papers on any aspect of immune ageing in species other than humans and mice.
 Reviews, original articles, commentaries, hypotheses and opinion pieces are all very welcome.